 Can you mix any essential oils together?

-Maybe what should be asked is, “what essential oils smell good together?”.
+Maybe what should be asked is, “What essential oils smell good together?”.
 That is most easily answered by using an essential oil blending wheel.
 Similar to a color wheel, an essential oil blending wheel helps us understand the relationships between different aromas and how our brain processes them.

-To create appealing essential oil blends, you want to choose oils that sit next to each on the blending wheel.
+To create appealing essential oil blends, you want to choose oils that sit next to each other on the blending wheel.

 Related To: Essential Oil Blends for Travel